ChangWan723/ChangWan723.github.io/_posts/2023-07-12-Referring-to-Visual-Aids.md

 ### Referring to slide content

 The first important step when give a presentation and referring to visuals is to clearly locate what you're talking about for your audience.
 So you may say some phrases like:
-- You can see in the image …​
+- You can see in the image...
-- If you look at this slide…​
+- If you look at this slide...
-- Here are the data from our questionnaire.​
+- Here are the data from our questionnaire.
-- Locating a point on a slide:​
+- Locating a point on a slide:
-- On the left side… On the right here…​
+- On the left side… On the right her...
-- At the top… At the bottom…
+- At the top… At the bottom...
 - In the first row, you can see...

 ### Describing results and trends